 No matter how fast and progressive gRPC is, do not forget to check its speed.
 If the API is not working well, you may lose some requests, along with some users of your application.
 Therefore, it is important to regularly check performance by defining API benchmarks, which include:

 The main difference between gRPC performance testing tool and that of other parts of an application or site is the necessity to check the complete two-way data exchange.
 Its analysis requires special methods and tools, because the testing involves two parties.
 It is important not only to check the ability of the server to handle many requests from the client, but also the client’s ability to “digest” the data stream from the server.
-We have selected the best gRPC performance testing tools for you.
+We have selected the best gRPC testing tools for you.

 Tools for gRPC performance testing